awsdocs/aws-security-hub-user-guide/doc_source/controls-findings-create-update.md

 The severity labels are defined as follows\.

 **Critical – The issue should be remediated immediately to avoid it escalating\.**
 For example, an open S3 bucket is considered a critical severity finding\.
-Because so many actors scan for open S3 buckets, data in exposed S3 buckets is likely to be discovered and accessed by others\.
+Because so many threat actors scan for open S3 buckets, data in exposed S3 buckets is likely to be discovered and accessed by others\.
 In general, resources that are publicly accessible are considered critical security issues\.
 You should treat critical findings with the utmost urgency\.
 You also should consider the criticality of the resource\.

 **High – The issue must be addressed as a near\-term priority\.**